Mu-DS/practical_training/check_list_before_sharing.md

     - [ ] Does it guarantee ALL functionality the function allows?
     - [ ] Are your mathematical methods tested for convergence?
+    - [ ] Have you included the edge cases in your tests?
     - [ ] Yes, even wrappers around standard libraries.

 * [ ] Have you set up a CI?